How to Connect Claude to Clio (No Official Connector)

 Does Claude integrate with Clio?

 Not directly.
 Clio isn’t in Anthropic’s Connectors Directory, so Claude can’t read or write your Clio data on its own.
 You can paste Clio information into a chat and have Claude reason over it, but there’s no live connection.
-To connect Clio to an AI agent, you need a tool that supports its REST API — like Carly, which connects via your own API key.
+To connect Clio to an AI agent, you need a tool that supports its REST API — like Carly, which has Clio as a built-in provider: you create a private Clio app, paste its client ID and secret, and approve it once.

 Does Clio have an API?